cisca2elle/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that deletes specific files count number of directories and sub-directories in the current directory Create script that takes list of word as input and prints words that appear exactly once
+script that deletes specific files count number of directories and sub-directories in the current directory Create script that takes list of word as input and prints words that appear exactly once Display lines containing the pattern “root” from the file